 Bradbury home prices are not only among the most expensive in California, but Bradbury real estate also consistently ranks among the most expensive in America.

-Bradbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bradbury is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bradbury who work in sales jobs (18.21%), office and administrative support (13.72%), and management occupations (13.46%).
+Unlike some cities, Bradbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bradbury are a mix of both white- and blue-collar jobs.
+Overall, Bradbury is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bradbury who work in management occupations (16.55%), office and administrative support (12.02%), and sales jobs (11.34%).

 Also of interest is that Bradbury has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bradbury telecommute to their jobs.
-Overall, about 15.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.04% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Bradbury is a great place for families with children to consider.
 First of all, many other families with children live here, making Bradbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bradbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bradbury’s overall crime rate is lower than average for the country.

 Bradbury is an extremely ethnically-diverse city.
 The people who call Bradbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bradbury residents report their race to be White, followed by Asian.
 Bradbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.43% of the city’s residents.
-Important ancestries of people in Bradbury include Irish, English, German, Egyptian, and Afghan.
+People of Hispanic or Latino origin account for 16.12% of the city’s residents.
+Important ancestries of people in Bradbury include English, Irish, Polish, German, and Egyptian.

 The most common language spoken in Bradbury is English.
 Other important languages spoken here include Chinese and Spanish.